+You’ve seen my Yngve Ekstrom Mingo chair makeover before, but at the time I had no idea what it was!
 I am quite smitten with mid-century furniture, although I’m by no means a purist.
 I like to mix it up, make it mine, and I’m not at all thrilled by original upholstery (this is so juvenile, but when I see vintage sofa or chair cushions, all I can think about are the decades worth of farts that I imagine to be trapped in the foam – I know there’s steam cleaning and that this is an irrational worry but I can’t help it).
 Anyway, as much as I love it, there is a down side to the solidly built, wood furniture of the 1950s and 60s: maintenance.
 Teak, in particular, needs a lot of TLC to look good.
 I recently took an afternoon to give our teak dining table, my beloved minty teak chair, and the velvet garbage chair a little love.
 I wanted to share the process and results – along with an interesting discovery about my favorite chair.
-Turns out it’s something special!

 On a related note: I recently re-wrote/edited a post I wrote on picking fabrics.
 The core of it is there, but updated with more photos and tips.
-I don’t know if this is “allowed” in blogland, but it was from so many years ago – back when I had no readers and wrote really boring things (were the two connected?) – but I thought the idea of the post was relevant.
-Read the revised post here and share your tips and experiences – I’d love to read them!
+Read the revised post here and share your tips and experiences because I’d love to read them!

 I paid $250 for the chair (plus the cost of fabric, which I don’t remember, and the labour, which was $400), but I recently learned that this chair is quite rare and fetches a handsome price.
 Without markings, I knew nothing about it.
 After I’d had it for awhile, and realized how amazingly comfortable it was, I put want ads in kijiji (Ottawa, Toronto, and Montreal), looking for a pair, or even just more information.
 Nada (but I did receive hundreds of emails asking about the upholstery).
 Happily, through the magic of the internet and the genius of someone who saw my chair on instagram, I recently found this Etsy listing: